reinhart1010/nix/docs/en/common/aws-kinesis.md

 ---
 # aws kinesis

-Official AWS CLI for Amazon Kinesis streaming data services.
+Interact with the Amazon Kinesis Data Streams, a service that scales elastically for real-time processing of streaming big data.
 More information: <https://docs.aws.amazon.com/cli/latest/reference/kinesis/index.html#cli-aws-kinesis>.

 - Show all streams in the account: